hyperdriveguy/pokelds/CODE_OF_CONDUCT.md

 However, they will be very carefully observed (Specifically for CoC violations in the code, along with code quality) by a core developer before the contribution is accepted.
 You can ask to become a core developer again after three months have passed.
-However, you may not be reaccepted because of previous violations.
+However, your likelihood of being reaccepted in less probable because of previous violations.

 ## Changes to This Code

 Anyone is welcome to make changes to this Code of Conduct and make a pull request.
 It must be approved by **all core developers** for changes to take effect.
+Notifications must be made on all community pages as well.